-This is a short example of a red rose painting.
+Red rose painting, a short example of a oil painting using the flemish technique.
 My main purpose here is to show just how much details can be included within the umber (brown) under painting.
 By doing each layer as well as you can, you save valuable time in the other layers as the work is already done for you in the previous layer.

 This painting was done on a masonite panel, and had a super smooth finish.
 I show you how to achieve that here in this preparing a masonite panel.